 - – Accommodations in small, three-star hotels and guesthouses

-- – Seven continental breakfasts and four dinners.
+- – Daily breakfast and dinners.

 - – 21-speed bike rental, including HELMET, panniers, odometer, lock, repair kit, and map holder